Burma Frontier Force

 Frontier Force Mobile detachments varied considerably in establishment and organisation, as they were originally designed to operate in particular areas in Burma and were each organised to carry out a particular role.
 Very shortly after the invasion of Burma, F.Fs. were removed from the areas in which they had been raised, and allotted roles quite different to the ones for which they had been organised.
 Due to the problems encountered by these units their employment was not a general success, and during the latter stages of the campaign it was decided to reorganise them on to one establishment and to place an equal number with each division.
-This reorganisation was contemplated in March 1942 but it was not possible to complete it.
+This reorganisation was partially completed in April 1942.

 As elsewhere, the raising of additional units could only be achieved by drafting men from existing units and the effectiveness of units providing drafts suffered accordingly.
 At the time of the outbreak of war with Japan, B.F.F. outposts had been reduced to a minimum and battalions were little more than Depots and Training Centres containing recruits, re-enlisted pensioners and long service men unfit for active duty.
 They were led by a Commandant and often a single, newly commissioned Assistant Commandant.
 By February 1941 the strength of the B.F.F. was 7,712 infantry and 471 mounted infantry and by April 1942, immediately prior to the evacuation, the strength had risen to approximately 12,000 combatant ranks.